 First we notice that about 95% of the time used in industry is used for information processing.
-We have talked to industrial workers about this, such as (Kallin 2000), but we have no hard scientific evidence.
-Thus further rationalisation is more likely to be due to better information processing, than better production.
-It is true that certain areas of production, such as maintenance, requires more attention and will decrease production costs, but it is our firm believe that information processing, i.e. providing the right information to the right person at the right time at the right place in the right format with the right content and to the right cost (Karlsson, Flensburg et al. 2004), is the key to survival of the western industry!
+We have talked to industrial workers about this, such as (Kallin, 2000), but we have to admit, we have no hard scientific evidence.
+However, further rationalisation is more likely to be due to better information processing, than better production.
+It is true that certain areas of production, such as maintenance, requires more attention and will decrease production costs, but it is our firm believe that information processing, i.e. providing the right information to the right person at the right time at the right place in the right format with the right content and to the right cost (Karlsson et al., 2004), is the key to survival of the western industry!

 The industry of today must be extremely flexible and able to produce small series with high quality and short lead-time.
-The business process is almost tailor-made for every transaction and covers many organisations.
+The business process is almost tailormade for every transaction and covers many organisations.
 Having information systems based upon the MIS model with its roots in the 60's is no longer possible.
-Neither is it possible to develop new systems in the way prescribed in systems development models, such as for instance RUP (Kroll and Kruchten 2003; Bergström and Råberg 2004; Pollice 2004).
+Neither is it possible to develop new systems in the way prescribed in systems development models, such as for instance RUP (Bergström and Råberg, 2004, Pollice, 2004, Kroll and Kruchten, 2003).
 Changes occurs very fast leading to very diverse and varying information requirement.
-The new service oriented architecture (Krafzig, Banke et al. 2005; MacKenzie C M, Laskey K et al. 2005; Newcomer and Lomow 2005) is one model for doing this that draws considerable attendance.
-However, in our mind the ontological aspects are not covered sufficiently (Flensburg and Milrad 2003).
-One issue we point at is that information requirements and information needs are not always possible to foresee and the only way to be sure to get it right is letting the users do it themselves (Flensburg 1986).
+The new service oriented architecture (Krafzig et al., 2005, Newcomer and Lomow, 2005, MacKenzie C M et al., 2005) is one model for doing this that draws considerable attendance.
+However, in our mind the ontological aspects are not covered sufficiently (Flensburg and Milrad, 2003).
+One issue we point at is information requirements and information needs are not always possible to foresee and the only way to be sure to get it right is letting the users do it themselves (Flensburg, 1986).
 Hence education of users at the workplace will be a major concern as well as development of suitable and comprehensible tools.
+In both cases a common language and a mutual and deep understanding of the concepts used is a prerequisite.

-In order to educate users we need to understand them.
-To understand them means to be able to grasp the social context that they are in.
-Defining the context was and is still a very tricky task.
-The context definitions so far have been related mainly to environment and task/activity attribute (Park H and Lee J 2005; Raverdy P and Issarny V 2005; Zhang D, Chin C et al. 2005) but that is not enough.
+The meaning of a certain concept and the knowledge thus achieved is based upon the context at hand.
+The context definitions so far have been related mainly to environment and task/activity attribute (Park H and Lee J, 2005, Zhang D et al., 2005, Raverdy P and Issarny V, 2005) but that is not enough.
 Context should be related also to personal and cultural attributes as well.